Academic Policies and Procedures

 W grades are assigned for all courses for which registration is terminated after the 60th calendar day of the term or the 30th calendar day of the summer session.

-An official transcript (mailed from the school where credits were earned to the University of Pittsburgh at Johnstown) is required for evaluation and transfer of credits.
+An official transcript (sent from the school where credits were earned to the University of Pittsburgh at Johnstown) is required for evaluation and transfer of credits.

 Advanced-standing and transfer credits are not used in the computation of the student’s grade point average (GPA).